ibphantom/ibphantom/Example-Contribution.md

 # Introduction

-Wizarr is a automatic user invitation system for Plex, Jellyfin and Emby.
-Create a unique link and share it to a user and they will automatically be invited to your media Server!
-They will even be guided to download the client and instructions on how to use your requests software!
+<p align="center">Wizarr is a automatic user invitation system for Plex, Jellyfin and Emby.</p>
+  <p align="center">Create a unique link and share it to a user and they will automatically be invited to your media Server!</p>
+    <p align="center">They will even be guided to download the client and instructions on how to use your requests software!</p>

 ### Features